Can I Qualify For Florida Mortgage Loans With Bad Credit?

 A: Can I Keep My Existing Home And Purchase Another Home?

-- Most Florida mortgage loans lenders will allow you to do this
+- Most Florida mortgage loans lenders will allow to do this

-- Lenders may require reserves and often do require that you have a higher amount in savings
+- Lenders may require reserves and often do require that borrowers have a higher amount in savings

-- Lenders may require borrowers have 6 months of the existing payment in savings AFTER you pay all of the closing costs and down payment of your new home
+- Lenders may require borrowers have 6 months of the existing payment in savings AFTER paying all of the closing costs and down payment of new home

-- You can use 75% of potential rental income on your exiting property if you have at least 25% equity per appraisal
+- Borrowers can use 75% of potential rental income on exiting property if they have at least 25% equity per appraisal

-- If you are renting your current home you will need a signed 12 month lease with copies of cancelled checks for the deposit and first months rent
+- Home Buyers who are renting current home will need a signed 12 month lease with copies of cancelled checks for the deposit and first months rent

 Q:Will Credit Scores Decrease After Home Purchase?

-- Once your monthly payments has been seasoned for six or more months, your credit scores will go back up and even go up higher
+- Once monthly payments has been seasoned for six or more months, credit scores will go back up and even go up higher

 - Remember that credit scores will fluctuate month to month depending on many factors